-The Company's financial instruments consist of marketable securities.
+The Company's financial instruments consist of cash, short-term investments, share purchase warrants, amounts receivable and marketable securities.
 The Company's marketable securities are classified as available for sale and fair value is determined using closing prices at the balance sheet date with any temporary unrealized gains or losses recognized in other comprehensive income.